-The law, he said, is unable look at hate speech in a holistic way to consider how the new authoritarians – such as Orban in Hungary, Putin in Russia, or Erdogan in Turkey – contribute to a growing climate of intolerance through sustained dog whistle politics and create space for voices that more overtly incite violence, xenophobia and discrimination.
+The law, he said, is unable look at hate speech in a holistic way to consider how the new authoritarians – such as Orban in Hungary, Putin in Russia, or Erdogan in Turkey – contribute to a growing climate of intolerance through sustained dog-whistle politics and create space for voices that more overtly incite violence, xenophobia and discrimination.

 The EJN’s five-point test provides a framework for journalists to identify hate speech but when it is applied, it is largely Trump’s supporters, rather than the President-elect himself that most obviously stray from what might be considered merely loose and offensive, to the dangerous language that is partly responsible for the rise in hate crime in the United States since the election.

 Hate Spin, investigates and compares the manufacture of mass righteous indignation against minority groups in India, Indonesia and the US.
-George identifies a trend of self-styled religious leaders actively seeking the occasion to take offense in order to provide justification for incitement of discriminative violence against targeted groups.
+George identifies a trend of self-styled religious leaders actively seeking the occasion to take offense in order to provide justification for the incitement of discriminative violence against targeted groups.

-This is, George says, a double-sided strategy of political contention, exploiting identity politics to mobilise supporters in what can at first appear to be spontaneous explosion of outrage but is in fact part of a political strategy.
+This is, George says, a double-sided strategy of political contention, exploiting identity politics to mobilise supporters in what can at first appear to be a spontaneous explosion of outrage but is in fact part of a political strategy.

 “Take pride in uncovering the reasons behind hate campaigns” he urges journalists.
-If we treat politician’s speech with inbuilt scepticism, why not treat the claims of self-proclaimed community representatives with the same analytical approach.
+If we treat politicians’ speech with inbuilt scepticism, why not treat the claims of self-proclaimed community representatives with the same analytical approach.
 Too often the attitude of news media to protests over religious sensitivities is “here go the Muslims again”, according to George.

 Indonesia is a good example of this where short news reports recently claimed that “Muslims [are] outraged by alleged blasphemy of governor”.

-“Most of the lay public were satisfied with explanation as it fits into a wider narrative of Muslims losing their heads over a perceived offence,” he said.
+“Most of the lay public were satisfied with an explanation as it fits into a wider narrative of Muslims losing their heads over a perceived offence,” he said.
 “I would argue that if it is prolonged it is not spontaneous.”